Quick Comparison

 Ecosystem and Integrations

-For Google Workspace users specifically, Gemini is the obvious choice.
-Its integration with Docs, Sheets, Slides, and Drive is native and seamless.
+ChatGPT h Its integration with Docs, Sheets, Slides, and Drive is native and working.
 Anthropic’s Claude API is elegant and well-designed, but the ecosystem is younger.
 Many third-party libraries still require additional adaptation layers compared to OpenAI’s offerings.

 Winner for Ecosystem: ChatGPT (general) / Gemini (Google users)